 Sweet Sixteen - Highly Flavored, nutty, spicy, even vanilla, sweet.

 Chenango Strawberry - Another old variety, heavy aroma, tender, fruity.
 Early Sept.

 Frostbite - Exciting new cultivar that some say almost doesn't resemble an apple, tropical in flavor, orange flesh.
 Can't wait to try it!

 Esopus -Spitzenburg - Fruity, acid, complex.
-Thomas Jefferson's favorite apple, supposedly grows better here than in Virginia.
+Thomas Jefferson's favorite apple, supposedly grows better here than in Virginia, although showing no signs of that at this point.
 Stores well.
 Oct 1st.